Calhau18/Calhau18-ComputerNetworkNotes/RC.md

 The protocols seen above display very poor performance.
 In order to send a message of $L$ bits at a rate of $R$ bits/sec, the sender will only be using the sending channel $\frac{L/R}{RTT + L/R}$ of the time.
-For long distances between hosts, this can be an extremely low fraction.
+For long distances between hosts, this can be an extremely low.

 To improve performance, RDT protocols use **pipelining**.
 Pipelining requires increasing the range of sequence numbers and buffering packets both at the sender and at the receiver.